-Building 9, 2nd Floor, Learning Center
+Building 9, 2nd Floor, Learning Center Phone: (650) 306-3156 Web: www.canadacollege.edu/STEMcenter

-Web: www.canadacollege.edu/STEMcenter

 The STEM Center at Cañada College is your one-stop shop for all things STEM.
 We provide academic support for all Cañada students taking courses in Science, Technology, Engineering, and Math.
-We offer the award-winning Math Jam program three times per academic year as well as Physics Jam for students preparing for their upcoming Physics course(s).
 Our programs and opportunities are open to Cañada students.